Transversal Fault Tolerant Distributed Quantum Computing Operations: Methods

-Fig.~\ref{fig:all}(a)-\ref{fig:all}(c) show LER against PER for different ebit noise for a non-local transversal CNOT between pairs of either BB codes or SC.
-PER refers to $p$ as defined in Sec.~\ref{sec:noise}.
-Given that we are not performing memory experiments, LER is not per round.
-It instead refers to the probability that when a logical error has occurred on any observable during the circuit, this is the LER of the operation, as in~\cite{duke}.
-Error bars indicate the region where the Bayes' factor is $\leq 1,000$.
-Assuming that logical errors are binomially distributed, the regions indicated by the error bars are those where the probability of the LER being in that region is no more than $1,000$ times less than the best hypothesis, i.e., the LER is the number of logical errors divided by the number of shots.
+All error bars in figures indicate the region where the Bayes' factor is $\leq 1,000$.
+Assuming that logical errors are binomial distributed, the regions indicated by the error bars are those where the probability of the LER being in that region is no more than $1,000$ times less than the best hypothesis, i.e., the LER is the number of logical errors divided by the number of shots.
 The error bars have the same meaning for all subsequent figures.
 If a PER lacks data points, the omission is attributed to the wall clock time being too small to generate a statistically significant amount of errors at this level.

-Fig.~\ref{fig:all}(a) highlights the performance of small codes of similar physical qubits $n$, one BB (solid) and the other of SC type (dashed), with LER (y-axis) over PER (x-axis) and for different ebit error rates (colors).
-The break-even line is indicated by a black dotted line, where points below this line indicate that logical encoding of qubits gives a better error rate than their physical encoding.
-The $\llbracket 25,1,5\rrbracket$ code achieves better-than-physical performance for ebit noise $\leq 10^{-3}$ at $p\approx10^{-3}$.
-Yet, the $\llbracket 18,4,4\rrbracket$ does {\em not} reach better-than-physical performance until significantly lower PER, and even then only for ebit noise $\leq 10^{-4}$.

-Fig.~\ref{fig:all}(b) depicts medium codes using the same metrics.
-We observe that the difference between the performance of the BB codes and SC is smaller than in Fig.~\ref{fig:all}(a).
-Both are past the break-even line at $p$ on the order of $10^{-3}$ and perform similarly with a fixed difference in LER of approximately 10x.

-Fig.~\ref{fig:all}(c) indicates how larger codes perform.
-We observe that the difference between the performance of the BB codes and SC is slightly smaller than in Fig.~\ref{fig:all}(b).
-Both are far past the break-even line at $p$ on the order of $10^{-3}$, with a LER at this $p$ on the order of 10 times better than in Fig.~\ref{fig:all}(b).
-The BB and SC LER have a similar gradient with, again, a fixed difference in LER of approximately $10\times$.